Wurud/frontend-nanodegree-mobile-portfolio/README.md

 #### Steps to optimize PageSpeed Insights score for index.html
-*  Add async to JavaScript to prevent blocking when loading the page.
+*  Add async to JavaScript to allow the code to be executed asynchronously while the page continues the parsing process.
 *  Add media="print" to print.css link.
 *  Inline style in index.html to reduce the number of requests.
 *  Remove web fonts, since it's only taking so much time and doesn't add anything unique.